redis/redis-doc/topics/client-side-caching.md

 +OK
 ```

-As a result, the invalidations connection will receive a message that invalidates cachign slot 1872974.
+As a result, the invalidations connection will receive a message that invalidates caching slot 1872974.
 That number is obtained by doing the CRC64("foo") taking the least 24 significant bits.

 ```
 (Connection 1 -- used for invalidations)